 A family vacation can be one of the most memorable trips you will ever take.
 Watching the wonder in your children’s eyes as they experience the world is priceless.
-The giggles and excitement when they first meet Mickey Mouse or see Cinderella’s castle or the wide eyed “wow” whispered the first time they see the a baby turtle on the beach are forever memories.
+The excitement when they first run into the waves or the wide eyed “wow” whispered the first time they see the a baby turtle on the beach are forever memories.
 Here are 10 simple tips to traveling with children.

 But getting there can be challenging.
 Okay, challenging may be a bit of an understatement.
 Try hair-pulling-out, animalistc-screaming, dagger-throwing-stares-from-airplane-passengers, nervous-breakdown-initiating difficult.

 Oh and how can we forget the ever popular car trip song “Are we there yet?”
-Never fear, we are here with some quick tips to take the agony out of your travel so you can enjoy the journey AND the destination.
+Never fear, we are here with some quick tips to take the agony out of traveling with children so you can enjoy the journey AND the destination.
 Follow these simple tips for the trip of a lifetime with your kids.

 1. Be Prepared: Plan ahead for everything.
 Book flights and hotels early, don’t try to wait until you reach your destination to find accommodations .
 Also, research the restaurants in the area.
 How close are you to food when the kids get hungry?
 Does your hotel have a small refrigerator for snacks and juice?
 Search out a supermarket nearby or bring things with you that you can keep in the room.
 Try one of these bento boxes for snacks.
 If you are potty-training your child, bring pull-ups for the flight or road trips.
 No one wants to have to deal with a wet toddler while trying to get through security and board a plane.
 Also, two words: airplane bathroom.

 2. Take Your Time: Children love to explore and don’t understand deadlines or agendas.
 Don’t over plan your activities once you have arrived.
 Allow them to experience the sights and make their own memories.
 Equally, take your time at the airport or on the road.
 This will mean arriving at the airport early to avoid having to rush.
 You and your children will be much less stressed.
 Be realistic about what you can accomplish with children.